NYT’s investigation into taxpayer funded nightmarish experiments.

 According to the article, “These experiments are not the work of a meat processor or rogue operation.
-They are conducted by a taxpayer-financed federal institution called the U.S. Meat Animal Research Center, a complex of laboratories and pastures that sprawls over 55 square miles in Clay Center, Neb.
-Little known outside the world of big agriculture, the center has one overarching mission: helping producers of beef, pork and lamb turn a higher profit as diets shift toward poultry, fish and produce.”
+Instead, they are conducted by a taxpayer-financed federal institution called the U.S. Meat Animal Research Center, a complex of laboratories and pastures that sprawls over 55 square miles in Clay Center, Neb.
+Little known outside the world of big agriculture, the center has one overarching mission: helping producers of beef, pork, and lamb turn a higher profit as diets shift toward poultry, fish, and produce.”

 The cow’s head was locked in a cagelike device to keep her immobile, he said.
 “Her back legs were broken.
 Her body was just torn up.”

 “The center has about 30,000 animals, tended by about 44 scientists, 73 technicians, and other support workers.
 The scientists, who do not have medical degrees, and their assistants euthanize and operate on livestock, sometimes doing two or more major surgical operations on the same animal.”